 Automakers usually spend between five and seven years developing a car, which shows Apple's aggressive and demanding goals for its team.
 Is it gearing up for a battle against GM and Tesla?
 Both aim to have electric vehicles that travel over 200 miles on a single charge on the market by 2017.

-Outspoken Apple analyst and lover of Apple TV rumours Gene Munster reportedly told clients in a note on Saturday that we shouldn't expect the iCar for at least five years.
+Outspoken Apple analyst and lover of Apple TV rumours Gene Munster reportedly told clients in a note that we shouldn't expect the iCar for at least five years.
 He believes that a TV will be coming before an iCar, simply because profits are even smaller on cars than they are on TVs - a TV would also make more sense with Apple's hardware/software background, he says.

 Apple iCar rumours: Driverless or electric?